cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   takes as input a secret decapsulation key `dk` and ciphertext `ct` and outputs a shared secret `ss`.

-In this document, `Decaps` is modeled as always returning an output and never returning an error.
-Component KEMs that use implicit rejection (such as ML-KEM) produce a deterministic pseudorandom output on invalid inputs, which propagates through the combiner's KDF.

-We also make use of internal algorithms such as:

-- `expandDecapsulationKey(dk) -> (dk, ek)`: A deterministic algorithm that
-  takes as input a decapsulation key `dk` and recovers the values needed for decapsulation, including the corresponding encapsulation key `ek`.
+In the notation above, `Decaps` is written as if it always returns an output `ss`; this is an artifact of the Python-like pseudocode used in this document.
+In the event of a decapsulation failure, `Decaps` MAY instead return an error.
+This allows the KEM interface to represent both implicitly rejecting KEMs -- such as ML-KEM, which produce a deterministic pseudorandom output on invalid ciphertexts -- and explicitly rejecting KEMs, which return an error.
+The security analyses in {{security}} take this variation into account.

 We assume that the values produced and consumed by the above functions are all byte strings, with fixed lengths: